 Equipment that is used in dusty or dirty environments can collect substances in open connectors, such as the RJ45 jacks in the Titan CPU or USB or serial port jacks in Titan Input Modules (Mini-Recorder and Pods).
 Although the routine insertion and extraction of connection cabling provides self-cleaning, it may not be sufficient to remove build-up on the contacts over time.
 If dirty contacts are suspected, the connector can be cleaned by applying contact cleaner, such as Techspray 1622-10S or equivalent, or by manually cleaning with cotton swabs dipped in high-concentration (99%) isopropyl alcohol.
-Regardless of the method used, only cleaning products approved for electronics and electrical applications should be employed, and no attempt to scrape or scratch the contacts should be undertaken.
+Regardless of the method used, the procedure should be performed with the Titan device unplugged, and with cleaning products approved for electronics and electrical applications only.
+Additionally, no attempt should be made to scrape or scratch the contacts.
 If the problem persists after cleaning the contacts, contact Mars Labs for further assistance.